perladvent/perldotcom/content/article/what-is-new-in-perl.md

 <br>

-With the addition of new medium-precedence xor operator `^^`, the same can be achieved like below:
+With the addition of the new medium-precedence xor operator `^^`, the same can be achieved like below:

 <br>